How We Help

 Wealth Creation

 Crop farmers in Kano state are mostly small scale women farmers and as such typically sell their produce without processing.
 This is because of a lack of equipment and knowledge on processing.
 In addition, because of weather conditions, lack of storage capacity, and the often urgent need for cash, our farmers try to sell their produce to avoid spoilage.
 This has led to low and reduced income accruing to these farmers who are mostly women.
+Poultry and Livestock is also another value chain that mostly dominated by rural hoseholds who are mostly women

 The women of Tofa who are our target beneficiaries are challenged with limited leadership and group management skills because they are not in a formal organised group and not trained in group formation and dynamics.
 This denies them a platform for disclosing the existing gaps in as far as planning and budgeting for vulnerable groups is concerned and a hindrance to business and job creation.
 They lack the practical technical knowledge and skills of processing because they have not been trained in this aspect of the value chain before.
 This hinders them from turning their raw produce into other processed products.